google/applied-machine-learning-intensive/v2/xx_career_development/05_linkedin_essentials_for_technical_students.md

 ---

-# How do I search for new people to connect with?
+# How Do I Search for New People to Connect With?

 ![](res/linkedin01.png)